Code-m1ner/MLS4-easyapp/README.md

 - Shopping Bag page, where users can see what products have been added to their bag.
 - Checkout page, allowing users to purchase products.
 - Confirmation page, allowing users to see a confirmation of their order.
-- Blog Page, where users can look at all the blog posts that have been uploaded by the site owner.
-- Blog Detail Page, where users can find out more information about each blog post.
 - Contact Page, where users can contact the company with any queries.
-- Newsletter Subscribe form, available on all pages where users can subscribe to the company newsletter.
 - Sign Up Page, where users can register to become a registered user.
-- About Us Page, where users can find out more about the company.

 ### For registered users:
 All of the above plus:
-- Wishlist page, where users can store products in their wishlist.
+- The bag page, where users can store products in their bag.
 - Profile Page, where users can update their default delivery information allowing for ease at checkout.
 - Order History, from the profile page, users can see the previous orders they have made.
 - Product Reviews, on the product detail page, users can leave a rating and a message about a product.